Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Conditioning of Random Block Subdictionaries

-In words, Theorem~\ref{thm:rand_cond} states that if a dictionary satisfies the BIC then most of its block subdictionaries of dimensions $n \times km$ act as isometries on $\R^{km}$ for $k = O(r/(\|\Phi\|^2_2 \log{p}))$.
-In order to better understand the bound $k = O(r/(\|\Phi\|^2_2 \log{p}))$, notice that $\|\Phi\|^2_2 \geq p/n$ for the case of a normalized dictionary \cite{Tropp.ACHA2008}, implying $r/(\|\Phi\|^2_2 \log{p}) = O(n/(m\log{p}))$.
-More importantly, the equality $\|\Phi\|^2_2 = p/n$ is achievable by dictionaries with orthogonal rows (also referred to as tight frames \cite{Bajwa.Pezeshki.FF2012}), implying Theorem~\ref{thm:rand_cond} allows optimal scaling of the dimensions of well-conditioned block subdictionaries.
-Perhaps the most surprising aspect of this theorem, which sets it apart from other works on inference under linear models in block settings \cite{TGS06,T06,GRSV08,EKB10,ER10,Lounici.etal.AS2011,Elhamifar.Vidal.ITSP2012}, is the assertion it makes about the effects of different measures of $\Phi$ on the conditioning of random block subdictionaries.
-Roughly, Theorem~\ref{thm:rand_cond} suggests that as soon as the BIC is satisfied, both $\mu_I$ and $\mu_B$ stop playing a role in determining the order-wise dimensions of the subdictionaries that are well conditioned; rather, it is the spectral norm of the dictionary $\|\Phi\|_2$ that plays a primary role in this regard.
+In words, Theorem~\ref{thm:rand_cond} states that if a dictionary satisfies the BIC then most of its block subdictionaries of dimensions $n \times km$ act as isometries on $\R^{km}$ for $k = O\left(\min\left\{1/(\overline{\mu}_B^2 \log{p}),r/(\|\Phi\|^2_2 \log{p})\right\}\right)$.
+In order to better understand the two terms in the bound for $k$, first notice that $\|\Phi\|^2_2 \geq p/n$ for the case of a normalized dictionary \cite{Tropp.ACHA2008}, implying $r/(\|\Phi\|^2_2 \log{p}) = O(n/(m\log{p}))$.
+More importantly, the equality $\|\Phi\|^2_2 = p/n$ is achievable by dictionaries with orthogonal rows (also referred to as tight frames \cite{Bajwa.Pezeshki.FF2012}).
+Further, there also exist block dictionaries for which $\overline{\mu}_B^2 = O(m/n)$ \cite{Calderbank.etal.ACHA2015}, implying $1/(\overline{\mu}_B^2 \log{p}) = O(n/(m\log{p}))$.
+Together, these two facts imply that Theorem~\ref{thm:rand_cond} allows optimal scaling of the dimensions of well-conditioned block subdictionaries for certain dictionaries, i.e., it does not suffer from the square-root bottleneck.
+Perhaps the most surprising aspect of this theorem, which sets it apart from other works on inference under linear models in block settings \cite{TGS06,T06,GRSV08,EKB10,ER10,Lounici.etal.AS2011,Elhamifar.Vidal.ITSP2012}, is the assertion it makes about the effects of the intra- and inter-block coherences of $\Phi$ on the conditioning of random block subdictionaries.
+Roughly, Theorem~\ref{thm:rand_cond} suggests that as soon as the BIC is satisfied, both $\mu_I$ and $\mu_B$ stop playing a role in determining the order-wise dimensions of the subdictionaries that are well conditioned; rather, it is the spectral norm of the dictionary $\|\Phi\|_2$ and the quadratic-mean block coherence of the dictionary $\overline{\mu}_B$ that play primary roles in this regard.
 Such an assertion of course needs to be carefully examined, given that Theorem~\ref{thm:rand_cond} is only concerned with sufficient conditions.
 Nevertheless, carefully planned numerical experiments carried out in the context of block-sparse recovery (cf.~Section~\ref{sec:grouprecovery}) and block-sparse regression (cf.~Section~\ref{sec:grouplasso}) are consistent with this assertion.